 Most innovative peer, according to Rouméas: Nicolai “They have produced a gearbox for their bikes far longer than everyone else, and they keep working on it.
 They were one of the first mountain bike brands to offer an e-mountain bike model.
 And they put a lot of research into their frames and the bike kinematics,” says Rouméas.

 Cannondale continues to advance mountain bikes with one of the industry’s lightest full suspension frames: the carbon Scalpel SE, launched last month.
 The design houses the patented FlexPivot suspension, which is maintenance-free, bearings-free, and stiff.
 Cannondale also recently mandated 50/50 gender representation among athletes and inclusive marketing campaigns with female athletes, says Vice President of Product Peter Vallance.

-Most innovative peer, according to Vallance: Nicolai “Nicolai, a German company, is really focused on unique geometry solutions, only making bikes out of aluminum, and they aren’t trying to appeal to as many people as we want to appeal to—and that’s a cool position to be in,” says Vallance.
+Most innovative peer, according to Vallance: Nicolai “Nicolai, a company based in Germany, is really focused on unique geometry solutions, only making bikes out of aluminum, and they aren’t trying to appeal to as many people as we want to appeal to—and that’s a cool position to be in,” says Vallance.